TheresaLui/SelfHelpContent_v2/articles/azure.cache.forredis/adminconfigscaling-azureadvisor-recommendation.md

 # Azure Advisor recommendation

-4 out of 5 customers resolved their VMSS issue using the below documents.<br>
+4 out of 5 customers resolved their Azure Cache for Redis issue using the below documents.<br>

 ## **Recommended Documents**